MicrosoftDocs/VBA-Docs/api/Excel.Worksheet.Hyperlinks.md

 ## Example

-This example checks to see whether any of the hyperlinks on worksheet one contain the word "Microsoft."
+This example checks to see whether any of the hyperlinks on worksheet one contain the word Microsoft.

 ```vb
 For Each h in Worksheets(1).Hyperlinks